Duties and Responsibilities

 > Analyze the real estate market conditions and events to determine trends and changes in the market.

 > Collect and analyze income and operating expense data for commercial/industrial properties.

-> Commit motor vehicle and boat excise tax bills to the Tax Collector for tax billing.
+> Commit motor vehicle excise tax bills to the Tax Collector for tax billing.

 > Commit preliminary and actual Real Estate and Personal Property assessments to the Tax Collector for tax billing.

 > Conducts a Classification Hearing before the Board of Selectmen.